-If their admissions essays are to be believed, over 200 students applying for admission to undergraduate medical, dentistry, or veterinary programs at U.K. universities this year all had the same childhood experience in which they burned a hole in their pajamas while playing with a toy chemistry set.
+If their admissions essays were to be believed, over 200 students who applied for admission to undergraduate medical, dentistry, or veterinary programs at U.K. universities a few years ago all had the same childhood experience in which they burned a hole in their pajamas while playing with a toy chemistry set.

 Happily, these statements aren’t to be believed.
 A study commissioned by the Universities and Colleges Admissions Service (UCAS), the organization that handles undergraduate applications to UK universities and colleges, suggests that these applicants copied parts of their statements from a sample medical school personal statement posted to an admissions advice website.